Textualize/textual/docs/how-to/work-with-containers.md

-# Work with containers
+# Save time with Textual containers

 Textual's [containers][textual.containers] provide a convenient way of arranging your widgets.
-Let's look at them in a little detail!
+Let's look at them in a little detail.

+!!! info "Are you in the right place?"

+    We are talking about Textual container widgets here.
+Not to be confused with [containerization](https://en.wikipedia.org/wiki/Containerization_(computing))&mdash;which is something else entirely!

 ## What are containers?